A Markovian and Roe-algebraic approach to asymptotic expansion in measure: Expansion and reversible Markov kernels

 \begin{de} Let $\Gamma\curvearrowright (X,\nu)$ be a measure\=/class\=/preserving action and $Y\subseteq X$ be a domain.
 Let $S\subseteq \Gamma$ be a finite symmetric subset with $1\in S$, then $Y$ is called a \emph{domain of Markov $S$\=/expansion (for the action)} if the associated normalised local Markov kernel $\Pi_{Y,S}$ has strictly positive Cheeger constant (see Definition~\ref{defn:Cheeger.constant.Markov}). $Y$ is called a \emph{domain of Markov expansion} if it is a domain of Markov $S$\=/expansion for some finite symmetric $S\subseteq \Gamma$ with $1\in S$. \end{de}

 By Theorem \ref{thm:spectral.characterisation.markov.exp}, $Y$ is a domain of Markov $S$\=/expansion \emph{if and only if} the normalised local Markov kernel $\Pi_{Y,S}$ has spectral gap.
 In other words, $1$ is isolated in the spectrum of the Markov operator $\fkP_{Y,S}$ and the $1$\=/eigenspace consists of constant functions on $X$.
-When this is the case, the following lemma holds true.
+When this is the case, restriction of the Markov operator $\fkP_{Y,S}$ on $L^2_0(Y,\snu)$ has spectrum contained in $[-1,\lambda_2]\subset[-1,1)$.
+The restriction of the operator $\frac 12 +\frac 12\fkP_{Y,S}$ to $L^2_0(Y,\snu)$ has spectrum contained in $[-\frac{3}4,\frac{\lambda_2+1}2]$ (this is the Markov operator obtained by lazyfying the Markov process).
+For future reference, we record this observation as a lemma.